Grow Your Bulk and Private Label Business In China

 At the same time, you will be able to explore the many new offerings from the Chinese wine market, including vineyards that specialize in Cabernet Sauvignon, Merlot and Cabernet Gernischt for the global bulk wine market.

 Super early bird IBWSS China exhibitor registration is now open.
-Pre-register your spot before September 30, 2018, to get the best pricing.
+Register your spot before November 15, 2018, to get the best pricing.

 The two-day IBWSS China event in November 2019 will feature two major components – a lively exhibition trade show floor where 80+ exhibitors will be able to meet directly with potential buyers in China’s vibrant wine capital.
 There will be plenty of time for networking, making contacts, and face-to-face interactions with Chinese buyers.
 This is really a unique opportunity to expand into the all-important Chinese wine market.